 The VCF has arrangements with NYCERS and NYSLRS, whereby these entities provide directly to the VCF the information and documentation needed to evaluate disability, lost earnings, and pension benefits for its members (living and deceased), upon receipt of a completed Exhibit B1.
 You should not contact NYCERS or NYSLRS directly to obtain this information.
 Doing so will unnecessarily tie up limited resources and may delay claims processing.

-Please note: For deceased victims, the VCF will submit Personal Representative’s Letters of Administration to both NYCERS and NYSLRS along with the completed Exhibit B1 form you provided with the claim.
-NYCERS will only accept LOAs dated within one year of the date the VCF (or the law firm for requests already sent directly to NYCERS) sends the request for information to NYCERS.
-Therefore, the VCF may ask you to obtain updated LOAs if they are older than one year at the time of our request.
-Do not contact NYCERS if we ask you for updated LOAs as the one-year rule applies to all requests for documents and this will burden their limited resources and delay the process.
+• NYCERS requires Letters of Administration dated within one year of the date the VCF (or the law firm for requests already sent directly to NYCERS) sends the request for information to NYCERS.
+Therefore, the VCF may ask you to obtain updated Letters of Administration if they are older than one year at the time of our request.
+Do not contact NYCERS if we ask you for updated Letters of Administration as the one-year rule applies to all requests for documents and this will burden their limited resources and delay the process.
+A copy is sufficient.

 i.
 Documentation to support loss of earnings and benefits for Federal Employees Including Military Personnel